-Recipe Ingredients and Notes
+✔ Main Ingredients Notes

 - Dried Parsley – Dried Italian parsley is my favorite to use.
 If you use a fresh parsley add it toward the end of the cooking time.
-Dried Cilantro can also be used and tasty flavor combination when served with my black bean soup recipe.
+Dried Cilantro is a great substitute.

-Add the butter and garlic paste to the bottom of a 2-quart slow cooker and mix to combine.
+Step One: Add the butter and garlic paste to the bottom of a 2-quart slow cooker and mix to combine.
 Stir in the rice and using a spatula coat the rice with the butter garlic mixture.

-Pour in the chicken broth and dried parsley.
+Step Two: Pour in the chicken broth and dried parsley.
 Cover a cook on high for two hours or until the rice is nice and tender.

 - Start by melted the butter in a small heavy saucepan over medium heat.
-I love using my small French oven for making rice on the stovetop.
+I love using my small French oven for making rice on the stove top.

 - Add garlic and stir until just fragrant, it only takes a few seconds.